Ziphty/Analysis-of-global-happiness-2019/README.md

 # Capstone
-In my Capstone-Projekt for the Datascienc Bootcamp of "Neue Fische" in Autumn 2020 I did an
+In my Capstone-Projekt for the Datascience Bootcamp of "Neue Fische" in Autumn 2020 I did an

                         Analysis of global happiness in 2019

 The question, which nation has the happiest people is examined and rated by the Global Happiness-Index.
 The scores and rankings utilize information are from the Gallup World Survey.